Bands renormalization and superconductivity in the strongly correlated Hubbard model using composite operators method: Further hoppings study

 In this section we include hoppings up to $t_5$ and study the bands and Fermi surface behavior.
 With additional hopping terms, only the expression of the matrix $\textbf{M}$ changes.
 In addition to the $\alpha_{il}^1$ parameter appearing in Eq. (\ref{Mcoefs}) higher hopping terms will appear in the $\textbf{M}$ matrix.
 It becomes

 where

 Each new hopping considered adds a term in the tight-binding Hamiltonian which is then added in the $\textbf{M}$ matrix.
 The parameters p and e depend on i-j, so we should make a distinction between $e^1_{ij}$ with i and j nearest neighbors (NN), $e^2_{ij}$ with i and j next nearest neighbors (NNN)... $e^n_{ij}$ and $p^n_{ij}$ will be associated with their corresponding hopping as in Fig. \ref{Fig:tb}.
-Translationnal invariance (cf Eq. (\ref{translainv})) still allows us to treat $e^1$, $e^2$,...,$e^5$, $p^1$, $p^2$,...,$p^5$ as constants.
+Translationnal invariance still allows us to treat $e^1$, $e^2$,...,$e^5$, $p^1$, $p^2$,...,$p^5$ as constants.
 Correlation functions $\textbf{C}_{ij}=\langle \psi_i; \psi^\dagger_j \rangle$ are at different sites too, so we will also have to make a distinction in the self-consistent equations between $\textbf{C}^1$ for NN, $\textbf{C}^2$ for NNN and so on.

 Fig. \ref{Fig8:BandsAll} presents the bands we obtain for Roth solutions for the four sets of tight-binding parameters in Table. (\ref{Tablebands}).
-In Fig. \ref{Fig9:FSAll} and \ref{Fig10:FSAllNI} we plotted respectively the Fermi surfaces obtained with the method and the Fermi surfaces of the non interactive tight-binding dispersions (corresponding to Eq. (\ref{EqTB})).
+In Fig. \ref{Fig9:FSAll} and \ref{Fig10:FSAllNI} we plotted respectively the Fermi surfaces obtained with the method and the Fermi surfaces of the non-interactive tight-binding dispersions (corresponding to Eq. (\ref{EqTB})).

 In the hole doped regime, the Fermi surface we obtained from the Roth solution has the same general shape as the non interacting Fermi Surface.
 The composite operators method produces Fermi surfaces that appear to be smaller/larger than the tight-binding ones.
 This is in agreement with the violation of the Luttinger theorem observed with nearest-neighbour hopping, and indicates that it is still violated with further hoppings.
 We checked the opposite situation is accordingly observed in electron doped area: the Fermi Surface obtained with the method is at a lower doping than the non interacting one.
 In the following we study the particle-hole symmetry and the Luttinger theorem violation with next-nearest neighbours.